Whether your campaign is analog or digital, there are ways to measure its success.

-Bisset also says that even with all those tools and marketing materials, success is subjective.
+Bisset said that even with all those tools and marketing materials, success is subjective.
 "Marketing initiatives that go viral feel successful to a consumer, like when one of your sassy tweets reached a huge retweet audience and makes its way around the Twittersphere."
 However, if your company is not seeing any real funnel leads from this effort, it might not look so successful to your executives or stakeholders.

-"The layers go deeper than simply, 'I got no email addresses from this so it was an unsuccessful endeavor,'" Bisset noted.
+"The layers go deeper than simply 'I got no email addresses from this, so it was an unsuccessful endeavor,'" Bisset said.
 "Brand awareness is huge in terms of warming your prospects, but it's not an easily trackable metric, nor is it something your marketing execs are going to jump for joy over."

 No matter what type of campaign you're running, you need to listen to your customers.

 "Our customer base is at the core of everything we do at MOO, so listening to their feedback is crucial to any successful campaign," said Gina Cothey, vice president of global marketing at MOO.

 Bacon noted that success is ultimately the generation of something, whether that's brand affinity, repeat business or new market awareness.

 "This is the primary success metric we assign to our campaigns during development and something we refer back to throughout development, launch, optimization and review," he said.
 "The granular and real-time metrics we have access to now lessens the risk of failure, because 95% of the time, you can optimize to improve performance metrics and, in turn, steer your campaign back toward success."

 Common types of marketing metrics